Sending you a lovely warm welcome to Year One at Holy Family.

 - Encourage your child to be immersed in their environment, be creative, imaginative and play.

 - Promote resilience and provide opportunities for your child to problem solve.
 Focusing on basic life skills.

 - Encourage your child to be able to read, write and spell the High Frequency Words for Reception, Year One and even Year Two.

-We are currently reading 'Handas Surpise' by Eileen Browne in Year One.
+We are currently reading 'Masai & I' by Virginia Kroll in Year One.
 This book is exciting and we are enjoying exploring sequencing the story, making predictions and we are even beginning to change and adapt the story!
-We will be writing a recount of the story possibly even changing part of the story too!
+We will be writing a diary entry based on the main character and her findings of the Masai tribe.